-Our team has been hard at work improving QCI Interpret, your complete solution for NGS cancer test interpretation and reporting through
+Your complete solution for NGS cancer test interpretation and reporting through evidence-based clinical decision support, QCI Interpret,

 QCI Interpret replaces your complex and tedious clinical NGS variant research with a scalable interpretation workflow alternative that helps grow your indication menu and volume.
 With QCI Interpret you can: